TagesWoche/crowd-plugin/readme.txt

 1. You can find the Crowd plugin in your sidebar.
 2. Create a new card.
 3. Interface for creating an Input Card.
+4. Example of a ‘Poll Card’
+5. Example of an ‘Input Card’

 == Changelog ==